My Introduction

 I am Washington economist and political commentator, David Martin.
 Some of you may have heard me when I was a regular guest with my political poetry on the Jaz McKay Show (WWWE, 50,000 watts in Cleveland, "The Monster on the Lake").
 He had a large and growing audience in 1995, but they took him off the air.

-Others may have heard me on some little radio station or other that carried Scott Wheeler's "Reporter's Journal" from the American Freedom Network (before media exploiters of the Oklahoma City bombing made "patriot" a dirty word, it was the American Patriot Network.).
+Others may have heard me on some little radio station or other that carried Scott Wheeler's "Reporter's Journal" from the American Patriot Network (After media exploiters of the Oklahoma City bombing made "patriot" a dirty word, it became the American Freedom Network.
+Now it has changed its name again and is the American News Network.).
 In an arrangement midwifed by reporter Christopher Ruddy, Wheeler let me squeeze in a poem from time to time when he had me on his show weekly.
 He billed me as his "media critic."
 (From parts 2 and 5 of my "America's Dreyfus Affair," one can see that I have since learned that the presumed "great journalistic hope," Ruddy, is a complete phony.
 All along he was only buying credibility with and collecting information from legitimate critics.)

 Wheeler was eventually replaced by an infomercial.
-He has gone on to a position with Paul Weyrich's National Empowerment Television and Ruddy's handlers have made him a minor media star.
+He went on to a position with the late Paul Weyrich's National Empowerment Television and Ruddy's handlers made him a minor media star as editor of the online Newsmax.
 Meanwhile, my career on America's airwaves has gone into abeyance.
 So here I am on freedom's last redoubt, the Internet.
 One would think that there was not much demand these days for freelance truth telling.

 Now you can decide for yourself.
 Here's what they don't want you to hear.